SamirTalwar/smoke/README.md

     smoke test/addition test/postfix-notation-fails

-To override the command, or to specify it on the command line in place of the `command` file, you can use the `--command` switch:
+To override the command, or to specify it on the command line in place of the `command` file, you can use the `--command` option:

     smoke --command='ruby calculator.rb' test

+Bear in mind that Smoke simply splits the argument to the `--command` option by whitespace, so quoting, escaping, etc. will not work.
+For anything complicated, use a file instead.

-Smoke will exit with a code of `0` if all tests succeed, `1` if any test fails, or `2` if the invocation of Smoke itself was not understood (for example, if only one argument is provided).
+Smoke will exit with a code of `0` if all tests succeed, or `1` if any test fails, or if the invocation of Smoke itself was not understood (for example, if no test locations are provided).

 Output will be in color if outputting to a terminal.
 You can force color output on or off with the `--color` and `--no-color` switches.